 Whenever I saw cheese or meat in the fridge, it was a huge treat!
 I knew it was either a Holiday or 1 of 8 of us had a birthday coming up.
 And dare me to touch it – I would end up in a BIG trouble.
 I still remember hiding in a dark cold room with a knife and slicing prosciutto leg my uncle brought from Italy.
 The tastiest prosciutto I ever had and North American kids can have a treat in any shape or form any second?!
 Funny how life is…

 Most of our meat came canned from hunting season and it was scarce.
 Now as I’m writing this I can’t believe it was during 90s, not 40s.
 This is where my huge respect for food comes from and I never throw out any food or buy exquisite ingredients.
 Ironically, despite the lack of food we were healthy.
 More people died of alcoholism than cancer, and there were barely any special needs kids.
 Right now, there are 6 out of 22 kids in my son’s class and that is statistics.
 In America, food is killing people and 40% of it is being thrown away.
-This is one of many reasons I am against GMOs and buy organic.
+This is one of many reasons I am against GMOs and buy organic on a budget.

 As for vegetables, you could use any you have on hand or that are going bad.
 This time I made my healthy corn fritters with zucchini, bell peppers, greens, carrots and cheese.
 If you are using zucchini, do not forget to squeeze the liquid out.
 I forgot and had to add more cornmeal.
 Also, please remember 90% of corn in the US is GMO, so buy organic.
 It takes an effort to find it but is worth your family’s health – stock up!
 These fritters also freeze well.